-A. GOAL
+GOAL

-To promote, facilitate, coordinate, and harmonize seabird conservation, management, education, and research activities within the EAAF, and to improve communication between seabird scientists and managers in the flyway.
+To promote, facilitate, coordinate, and harmonize seabird conservation, management, education, and research activities within the EAAF, and to improve communication between seabird scientists and managers in the East Asian - Australasian Flyway.

-B. OBJECTIVES
+OBJECTIVES

 - 1. To identify current and emerging seabird conservation, management, research, monitoring, and public outreach issues and opportunities in the EAAF, and corresponding information and coordination needs. - 2.
 To identify priority seabird species, populations and habitats of conservation concern in the EAAF. - 3.
-To assist EAAF countries develop flyway network sites for seabirds. - 4.
-To facilitate exchanging seabird information of mutual interest to scientists and managers in the EAAF. - 5.
-To facilitate harmonizing objectives, field methods and data analyses for similar studies of seabirds in the EAAF. - 6.
-To facilitate development of collaborative research, education and management projects and conservation plans for seabirds of mutual concern in the EAAF. - 7.
+To assist EAAF countries develop Flyway Network Sites for seabirds. - 4.
+To facilitate the exchanging of seabird information of mutual interest to scientists and managers in the EAAF. - 5.
+To facilitate harmonizing objectives, field methods, data analyses and data management for similar studies of seabirds in the EAAF.

+- 6. To facilitate development of collaborative research, education and management projects and conservation plans for seabirds of mutual concern in the EAAF. - 7.
 To promote conservation initiatives for EAAF seabirds. - 8.
-To coordinate EAAF-Seabird WG initiatives with other seabird groups. - 9.
-To develop an integrated package of cooperative seabird activities or initiatives for the EAAF Partnership Annual Work Plan.
+To coordinate EAAF Seabird WG initiatives with other seabird groups. - 9.
+To develop an integrated portfolio of cooperative seabird activities or initiatives for the EAAF Partnership Work Plan.

-III.
 TAXONOMIC GROUPS OF SEABIRDS